NowSquare/Landing-Framework/core/readme.md

 `https://try.landingframework.com/ec/mg/event`

+## Google Beacon Platform
+Create a json configuration file for the Google Beacon Platform and upload the json file to /core/storage/app/google_keys/.

 ## Based on Laravel

 Laravel has the most extensive and thorough documentation and video tutorial library of any modern web application framework.
 The [Laravel documentation](https://laravel.com/docs) is thorough, complete, and makes it a breeze to get started learning the framework.